-Aid is available from the U.S. federal government, and from institutional and outside programs.
-Aid can come in the form of:
+Aid is available from Adler University, the U.S. federal government, and outside programs.

 Money that must be repaid at some point in the future, with interest.
 Graduate student federal loans are not need-based, but there may be a credit check required.